What are the common underground utility location methods?

 Electromagnetic Utility Locating

-Gas lines are generally constructed of medium or high-density polyethylene pipe, or plastic, which is why tracer wire is commonly run alongside or on top of the pipeline to make the line “locatable.”
-In these situations, by having access to the system (e.g., a tracer wire box), a current can be induced on the tracer wire, and the tracer wire can be located.
+Gas lines are generally constructed of medium or high-density polyethylene pipe or plastic, which is why tracer wire is commonly run alongside or on top of the pipeline to make the line “locatable.”
+In these situations, by having access to the system (e.g., a tracer wire box), the operator can induce a current on the tracer wire and locate the tracer wire.